Getting the right medical evidence

 - Intellectual conditions must be diagnosed by a psychologist.

-- Hearing and ear conditions must be diagnosed by an ear, nose and throat (‘ENT’) specialist.
+- Hearing and ear conditions must be diagnosed by an audiologist or an ear, nose and throat (‘ENT’) specialist.

 - Vision and eye conditions must be diagnosed by an ophthalmologist.